SAML Authentication in RFPIO

 Note: In addition to the above, you need to create the following claims if Business Unit (paid add-on) is enabled for your company.

 You can select any source attribute from the drop-down options.
-Based on the attribute selected, the user will be mapped in RFPIO.
-For example, if user.department is selected for rfpio_user_role, The user's department in Azure will be matched with the corresponding department's role in RFPIO. |
+Based on the attribute selected, the user will be mapped in Responsive.
+For example, if user.department is selected for responsive_user_role, The user's department in Azure will be matched with the corresponding department's role in Responsive. |

 - Click Save.